zarzycki/betacast/py_atm_to_cam/nudging/NUDGING_SIM_INSTRUCT.md

 # Running a nudged simulation

-A "nudged" CAM simulation is just a free-running CAM simulation with additional namelist options.
-These options tell CAM to find analysis files that describe the target field (e.g., ERA5 reanalysis) and will "push" the model towards that state at each physics timestep.
+A "nudged" CAM (EAM) simulation is just a free-running CAM (EAM) simulation with additional namelist options.
+These options tell CAM (EAM) to find analysis files that describe the target field (e.g., ERA5 reanalysis) and will "push" the model towards that state at each physics timestep.

 Here, I assume nudging files are already generated.
 See below if you need to generate others.